-Sterner has been very fortunate to have performed in halls nationally and around the world, including Het Concertgebouw (Amsterdam), De Doelen (Rotterdam), and St. Bavo Cathedral (Haarlem), Carnegie Hall (New York City), Symphony Hall (Boston), Sanders Theatre (Cambridge), Paine Hall (Harvard), Lotte Lehmann Hall (UCSB), and Hahn Hall (Music Academy of the West).
+Sterner has been very fortunate to have performed in concert halls nationally and around the world, including Het Concertgebouw (Amsterdam), De Doelen (Rotterdam), and St. Bavo Cathedral (Haarlem), Carnegie Hall (New York City), Symphony Hall (Boston), Sanders Theatre (Cambridge), Paine Hall (Harvard), Lotte Lehmann Hall (University of California at Santa Barbara), and Hahn Hall (Music Academy of the West).

-A lover of learning, Nicolas has taken great inspiration from the works of musical philosopher Theodor Adorno, music critic for the New Yorker, Alex Ross, as well as Soviet cellist Daniil Shafran, French-Israeli violinist Ivry Gitlis, and German conductors Carlos Kleiber and Wilhelm Furtwängler.
-His teachers and mentors have included Michael Bonner, Emmanuel Feldman, Zarina Irkaeva, Irene Sharp, Ervin Klinkon, Nina Bodnar, and John Sant’Ambrogio, among many others.
+A lover of learning, Nicolas takes inspiration from the works of musical philosopher Theodor Adorno, music critic for the New Yorker, Alex Ross, as well as Soviet cellist Daniil Shafran, French-Israeli violinist Ivry Gitlis, and German conductor Wilhelm Furtwängler.
+His teachers and mentors have included Andrew Altenbach, Brandon Keith Brown, Emmanuel Feldman, Irene Sharp, Zarina Irkaeva, Ervin Klinkon, Nina Bodnar, and John Sant’Ambrogio, among many others.

 In the summer and fall of 2020, Nicolas reconfigured the Chromos Collaborative Orchestra to accommodate a chamber music division which produced socially distant outdoor concerts as part of the newly launched Courtyard Concert series.
 Other recent musical engagements include performances and masterclasses with Colin Carr at the Maine Chamber Music Seminar, conducting the Ip Piano School concerto concert, performances with MIT chamber music ensembles, and a conducting seminar in Berlin, Germany with Brandon Keith Brown.